-Notes: Newsbud (NB) is a right wing, conspiracy and anti-government site founded by, among others, Kurt Nimmo, the former lead editor and writer for Infowars.
+In review, the website features writers such as Kurt Nimmo, the former lead editor, and writer for Infowars.
 What sets NB apart from other sites of this type is that the stories are, for the most part, well written and contain numerous sources.
 The bias of the writing is also more subtle than sites such as Infowars, but just as prevalent.
 Both as an overtone to all the stories as well as the sometimes questionable sources and / or the conclusions drawn from the source material.
-Additionally, many of their sources are other NB stories, or work the author and editors have done elsewhere.
+Additionally, many of their sources are other NB stories or work the author and editors have done elsewhere.

 Good writing, copious sources, and the lack of over the top hyperbole present on similar sites cannot, however, mask the overall intent and agenda of NB, and earns them a rating of Conspiracy.
 (D. Kelley 6/12/2017) Updated (5/4/2019)

 Last Updated on June 28, 2023 by Media Bias Fact Check